This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A certificate of merit is supposed to deter frivolous lawsuits, but it can also be a barrier to justice for real victims.
 Your lawyer will be instrumental in ensuring you can get past this roadblock.

-Disability Rights Laws in Vermont
+Disability Rights in Vermont

 Vermont has strong civil rights laws that help protect individuals with disabilities.
 There are also federal laws that protect children and adults with disabilities.[3]